RichardsGroup/AGN_DataChallenge/README.md

 # LSSTC AGN Data Challenge
+**Sep-24-2021**

+Updated the class label for 849 `Gal` objects that are also consistent with being a Seyfert or LINER (based on the 'subclass' parameter of their SDSS spectra) to `Agn`.

 **Sep-9-2021**

 The submission deadline has been extended to **_Oct-15-2021_**!
 Stay tuned for the submission procedure.